infoani/My-Projects/CS_Presentation.md

 # Introdution:

-Hello everyone, I am Anirban with my colleague Irfan.
+Hello everyone, I am Anirban with my team-mates Praveen and Irfan.
 We're from Object Storage development team and today we'll be presenting the "Enhanced" PreAuthenticatedRequests.

 # Slide 1 (What is a PAR)